kristinemlarson/gnssrefl/README.md

 If the string is long - please post the error string in a thread response to your question.

 - Please include the operating system of your computer.

+*Please wait - We are confirming whether this information is correct.*
+Would you like to join our <code>gnssrefl</code> users email list?
+Send an email to gnss-ir-request@postal.unavco.org and put the word subscribe (or unsubscribe to leave) in your email subject.

 <HR>